ryanburgess/sassysass/README.md

 ## Use
 Run ```sassysass``` in your project directory.

-To create new individual Sass files run ```sassysass-page name=[filename] path=[path to Sass directory]```.
+To create new individual Sass files run ```sassysass-page```.
 If the name isn't set the file will be named 'page' and if the path isn't set it assumes the directory is 'sass'.

-To create new Sass module run ```sassysass-module name=[filename] path=[path to modules directory]```.
+To create new Sass module run ```sassysass-module```.
 If the name isn't set the file will be named 'module' and if the path isn't set it assumes the directory is 'sass/modules'.

 SassySass Architecture
 ----------